Associate of Applied Science Degree

 Every year, fire and other emergencies take thousands of lives and destroy property worth billions of dollars.
 Firefighters help protect the public against these dangers.
 They are frequently the first emergency personnel at the scene of a traffic accident or medical emergency and may be called upon to put out a fire, treat injuries, or perform other vital functions.

 Firefighters work in a wide variety of settings, including urban and suburban areas, airports, chemical plants and other industrial sites, and such rural areas as wildlands and forests.
-When wildland fires break out, crews of firefighters are brought in to suppress the fires with heavy equipment and hand tools.
-In addition, smoke jumpers parachute into inaccessible areas.
+When wildland fires break out, crews of firefighters are brought in to suppress the fires with heavy equipment and hand tools. in addition, smoke jumpers parachute into inaccessible areas.
 Others who have been trained for the control, prevention, and cleanup of hazardous materials incidents work in hazardous materials units.

 Between alarms, firefighters clean and maintain equipment, conduct practice drills and fire inspections, and participate in physical fitness activities.
 They also prepare written reports on fire incidents and review fire science literature to keep abreast of technological developments and changing administrative practices and policies.

 Most fire departments have a fire prevention division, usually headed by a fire marshal and staffed by fire inspectors.
 Workers in this division conduct inspections of structures to prevent fire and ensure fire code compliance.
-These firefighters also work with developers and planners to check and approve plans for new buildings.
+These firefighters also work with developers and planners to check and approve plans fro new buildings.
 Fire prevention personnel often speak on these subjects in schools and before public assemblies and civic organizations.

 Employment of firefighters is expected to grow about as fast as the average for all occupations, as fire departments continue to compete with other public safety providers for funding.
 According to the United States Fire Administration, nearly 70 percent of fire companies are staffed by volunteer firefighters.
 Most job growth will occur as volunteer fire-fighting positions are converted to paid positions.
 In addition to job growth, openings are expected to result from the need to replace firefighters who retire, stop working for other reasons, or transfer to other occupations.